 At the end of the Reception year, schools must share the results of the Profile with parents to inform them of their child's progress towards the Early Learning Goals.
 Also, throughout the year we have three parents' evening sessions, where parents are informed about their child's attainments and progress.

-In nursery, if a child joins as a rising 3 year (turning 3 in that term) the child's 2 year old report is written at the end of their first term and shared with parents/carers.
+In Nursery, the child's 2-year-old report is written at the term of their 3rd birthday and shared with parents/carers.

 Parental Engagement & Involvement